wur-bioinformatics/introduction-to-bioinformatics/week5.md

 #### From functional genomics to systems biology

-Where functional genomics uses -omics measurements to learn about the role of genes and proteins in the cell, individual experiments and measurements generally only provide individual pieces of the puzzle, which often do not make much sense without understanding other cellular processes.
+Where functional genomics uses omics measurements to learn about the role of genes and proteins in the cell, individual experiments and measurements generally only provide individual pieces of the puzzle, which often do not make much sense without understanding other cellular processes.
 Recognizing